cricverse/analytics-dbt/README.md

 ## Data Ingestion

-The raw match data is ingested into the `raw_matches` table using the code available in the [cricbit-hub repository](https://github.com/prateekb1912/cricbit-hub).
+The raw match data is ingested into the `raw_matches` table using the code available in the [cricbit repository](https://github.com/prateekb1912/cricbit).
 This repository contains the necessary scripts and tools to fetch and load the cricket match data into our database.